webix-hub/docs/data/desktop/loadingerror.md

 webix.detachEvent(webix.debug_load_event);
 ~~~

-Global Error Handlers
+Global Error Events
 -----------------------------

-You can create your own **loading error hander**:
+You can create your own global **loading error hander** that will catch serverside error responces regardless of the component:

+**onAjaxError**(request_obj) - fires when any Ajax request results in an error;
+**onLoadError**(text, xml, xhttp, obj) - fires when an error has happened during loading the data into any component on the page.

+Global events are attached to Webix object:
 ~~~js

 webix.attachEvent("onLoadError", function(text, xml, ajax, owner){
       //text - response text
       //xml - response xml object